txt/plm18/doc/syntax.md

     tokenization ==> lexical analysis ==> parsing ==> code generation

-Now after this pipeline there is a whole another process involved where we actually commit to the semantics of what we are processing.
+Now after this pipeline there is a whole another process involved where we actually execute something.
+And that means committing to the semantics of what we are processing.
-But that's a take for another day.
+But that's a tale for another day.

 ## Tokenization (fast, easy)